webfolderio/cdp4j/README.md

 Supported Platforms
 -------------------
-cdp4j has been tested under Windows 10 and Ubuntu, but should work on any platform where a Java 8+/Graal VM/Substrate VM & Chrome/Chromium/Microsoft Edge available.
+cdp4j has been tested under Windows 10 and Ubuntu, but should work on any platform where a Java 8+/Graal VM native-image & Chrome/Chromium/Microsoft Edge available.

 __Note__: Although we do not execute test suites on Mac, many customers run cdp4j without any problem.
 Please do not hesitate to report bugs related with Mac.